 If window shopping is too much of a challenge, you’ll want to account for these purchases in your retirement savings.

 For many, being retired means playing as much golf as you can handle.
 The Las Vegas golf options are plentiful.
+No matter where you live in the Vegas valley there will be a golf course (or several) nearby.
 So, if you’d like to join a golf club or even play as many of the courses as you can, don’t forget to include these fees in your budgeting.

 Medical Care You Can Expect to Find in Las Vegas